Whatever Your Priorities, Be Like Water

 That’s what Bruce Lee said.
 Live and embrace what life offers, let go of attachments, be receptive, and don’t interfere with how nature works.

-Author Leo Babauta also wrote,
+Author Leo Babauta echoes,

 “Be flexible.
 Be like water, flowing around obstacles rather than trying to push them out of your way.”